-Land Rover Experience Scotland is based within the grounds of what is now the Hilton Dunkeld House Hotel & Country Club, and what was a former Dowager house for the nearby Atholl Estate.
+Our Land Rover Experience Scotland Off-Road tracks are based within the grounds of what is now the Hilton Dunkeld House Hotel & Country Club, and what was a former Dowager house for the nearby Atholl Estate.

 The hotel is based on a summer house built by George Murray, 6th Duke of Atholl and is home to the Beatrix Potter memorial as the author spent a lot of time writing there.
 On September 3, 1893, Potter's first book, The Tale of Peter Rabbit, took shape at the house in a story and picture letter to child friend Noel Moore.